-- nursing care within their individual professional competencies - take direction from the Renfrew County and District Health Unit and Medical Officer of Health, through the Infection Control Liaison or Designate - the Home physicians will be asked to determine which residents are high risk and determine their treatment plan of care
+The nursing management team will take direction from the Renfrew County and District Health Unit and Medical Officer of Health, through the Infection Control Liaison or Designate.
+The Director of Care (or designate) will request that the Home physicians determine which residents are high risk and determine their treatment plan of care.

-Registered Nurses and Registered Practical Nurses:
+Registered Nurses: